Skip to content

 Spacelift Intelligence: AI for Infrastructure Teams

 Spacelift occupies a specific niche — infrastructure-as-code orchestration — and its AI features are tightly focused on that domain.
-The Spacelift Intelligence suite, announced in early 2026 and demonstrated at KubeCon EU 2026 in Amsterdam, adds AI capabilities to infrastructure management rather than trying to be a general-purpose DevOps AI.
+The Spacelift Intelligence suite, announced on March 18, 2026, adds AI capabilities to infrastructure management rather than trying to be a general-purpose DevOps AI.

 What Spacelift Intelligence Actually Does

 Spacelift Intent.
 This is the headline feature: natural language infrastructure provisioning.
-You describe what you want — "create a staging environment matching production but with smaller instance sizes" — and Intent generates the IaC code, plans the change, and executes it within your existing policy guardrails.
-The key differentiator is that Intent understands your current infrastructure state, your stacks, and your policies, so it does not generate code in a vacuum.
+You describe what you want — "create a staging environment matching production but with smaller instance sizes" — and Intent carries out the change within your existing policy guardrails.
+One detail teams often get wrong: by default Intent provisions directly through provider APIs rather than emitting Terraform, with exporting to IaC offered as an optional path (Spacelift Intent docs).
+The key differentiator is that Intent understands your current infrastructure state, your stacks, and your policies, so it does not act in a vacuum.

 Infra Assistant.
 A conversational AI embedded directly in the Spacelift dashboard that understands your stacks, state files, runs, and configuration.
 You can ask questions like "which stacks drifted this week" or "why did this run fail" and get contextual answers.
 It also handles policy creation, drift management, and troubleshooting through conversation.